Paul Joseph Cini: The hijacking

-On 13 November 1971, Cini boarded the airliner at its scheduled first stop in Calgary, Alberta, Canada.
+On 12 November 1971, Cini boarded the airliner at its scheduled first stop in Calgary, Alberta, Canada.
 He had prepared for his actions by bringing several items with him in his luggage.
 His equipment included: a sawed-off shotgun, two bundles of dynamite, rope, a black hood, a makeshift parachute wrapped with cord, and camping equipment for survival in the wilderness following his planned exit from the plane.

 After consuming several alcoholic drinks, Cini, posing as an Irish Republican Army (IRA) terrorist seeking refuge and safe passage to Northern Ireland, retrieved several weapons from his luggage, donned his black hood, and proceeded to hijack the plane.
 With the use of a shotgun and a bag filled with dynamite, Cini convinced Flight Attendant Mary Dohey of his intentions.
 Dohey, who had trained as a psychiatric nurse before becoming a flight attendant, managed to calm the often highly-agitated Cini during the eight-hour ordeal, even though she was forced by Cini to maintain pressure on the bomb trigger that kept two hot electrical wires apart during the entirety of the event.

-Dohey brought the hijacker's demands to Flight Captain Vernon Ehman,Mary Dohey: First living person to receive Cross of Valour after Air Canada Hijacking; Clancy, C.J.; 6 October 2021; WebPage; Irish Central Newsletter; retrieved 1 December 2022 who directed the aircraft, carrying 114 passengers and nine crew, to alter its course to Great Falls, Montana where Cini demanded CD$1.5 million as ransom be delivered.
+Dohey brought the hijacker's demands to Flight Captain Vernon Ehman, who directed the aircraft, carrying 114 passengers and nine crew, to alter its course to Great Falls, Montana where Cini demanded CD$1.5 million as ransom be delivered.
 Unable to produce that amount of currency quickly, Air Canada gave him a package containing US$50,000, which he accepted, possibly unaware of the shortfall.
 Cini allowed the release of all the passengers, and most of the crew at Great Falls, before moving forward with his plan.
 Dohey, however, voluntarily remained onboard due to the calming effect she had on Cini.

 Cini ordered the plane to continue on to Phoenix, Arizona, but once in the air, the inebriated skyjacker quickly changed his mind and demanded the plane head back into Canada.
-Nearing Calgary, Cini put his escape plan into motion, readying the plane to allow his departure by parachute into the Alberta "wilderness", although they were over rurally populated range and farmland at the time.
+Nearing Calgary, Cini put his escape plan into motion, readying the plane to allow his departure by parachute into the Alberta "wilderness", although they were over a rurally populated range and farmland at the time.
 The parachute, however, could not be deployed due to his inability to untie the knot in the twine he had used to secure it.
 Demanding something to cut through the bindings, a member of the flight crew, John Joseph Arpin, brought him a fire axe.
 When Cini absent mindedly put the shotgun down to use the axe, Pilot-in-Command Ehman jumped him and Arpin hit him in the head with the axe handle, which fractured his skull and rendered him unconscious.
 This act brought the hijacking to a swift close.